ad

 This subject will enable the student to become aware of the various testing procedures and the methods by which an appropriate and accurate assessment can be made.
 Subjects covered include laboratory testing, psychometric assessment, interviews, services, analysis of life situations, differential diagnosis and the matching hypothesis.

-Group Facilitation Concepts
+Group Facilitation Concepts [GFCO]

 Plus Icon Minus Icon